 Summary: This translated fact sheet outlines that forcing anybody to get married is a serious crime in Australia, and that people are free to choose whether to get married.
 The fact sheet provides facts on the illegality of taking or sending someone to another country for forced marriage or get someone else to organise this.
 It also contains contact details of support services.

 Title: Human Rights in Australia for families (Video)

 Summary: This is an animated film on Human Rights in Australia.

 Title: Human Rights in Australia: an introduction for newly arrived refugee families

 Summary: There is confusion in many refugee communities over human rights in families in Australia.
 This book explains some of these rights and what they mean for families.
 At the back of this book you will find summaries of the Universal Declaration of Human Rights, the Convention on the Rights of the Child, and the Convention on the Elimination of All Forms of Discrimination against Women.

 Title: Mental health in a changing world - the impact of culture and diversity

 Summary: Culture can strongly influence understanding and acceptance of mental illness

-Summary: In Australia, it is against the law to sexually assault anyone.
+Summary: This translated fact sheet outlines how in Australia, it is against the law to sexually assault anyone.
 A person who commits sexual assault can go to jail, whether they are a man or a woman.
-Sexual assault can include: forcing anyone to have sex or perform sexual acts; forcing anyone to watch pornography; or having sex or performing sexual acts with a child.
+It outlines what sexual assault includes, and also provides contact details for support services.

 Summary: In Victoria it is against the law for someone to discriminate against you because of your race, religion, sex, political beliefs and many other things.